crpackard/Hoomd-ActiveTurningParticles/README.md

 - The parameter $\alpha$ controls the strength of particle-particle orientational alignment interactions.
 - The term $\mathcal{N}_i(t)$ denotes the set of interacting neighbors of particle $i$ at time $t$, which is defined as all other particles within a metric radius of $R=1$ of particle $i$.
   - The term $\left|\mathcal{N}_i(t)\right|$ denotes the size of the set $\mathcal{N}_i(t)$; i.e., the number of interacting neighbors.
 - The parameter $m$ dictates the symmetry of particle interactions.
-When $m=1$ particles experience polar alignment interactions, and $m=2$ particles experience nematic alignment interactions.
+When $m=1$ particles experience polar alignment interactions, and $m=2$ particles experience nematic alignment interactions (as schematically shown below).

 <p  style="text-align: center;">
   <img src="./.keep/orientational_interaction_symmetries.PNG", width="500" />